 - Customer service: Many banks offer customer service support on evenings and on the weekends.
 Some even have online chat features and the ability to email customer support.

 - Fees and rates: Do your research on the rates and fees associated with an account.
 For example, some banks offer waived ATM fees for withdrawals while other banks offer competitive interest rates.

-- Bonuses for Sign Ups: Banks will occassionally offer bonuses for new customers who sign up for an account.
-Check out our list of bank bonuses to find a bank that is offering an incentive for opening an account.
+- Sign-up bonuses: Banks occasionally offer bonuses for new customers who sign up for an account.
+Check out our list of bank bonuses to check out banks offering incentives for opening an account.